csetiawan88/workdayscheduler/README.md

 5) click the save button for that timeblock
 6) text for that event is saved in local storage
 7) refresh the page, the saved events persist
-8) Add message after click save button.
+8) Add message (Saved to local storage) after click save button.

 ## Completed:
 1) I have completed the current dat to be display at the top of the calendar